Naomichi Uramoto

-Naomichi Uramoto (浦本 修充, Uramoto Naomichi) is a Japanese motorcycle racer.
+Naomichi Uramoto (浦本 修充, Uramoto Naomichi) is a Japanese motorcycle racer who competes in the FIM Endurance World Championship and All Japan Road Race Championship for AutoRace Ube Racing Team, aboard a BMW M1000RR.
 He was the All Japan J-GP2 champion in 2016.
 He currently competes in the RFME Superstock 1000 Championship aboard a Suzuki GSX-R1000.

 Career

 In 2016, Uramoto made his Grand Prix debut with the Japan-GP2 team riding a Kalex in the Moto2 class at Motegi, finishing the race in 21st place.

+FIM EWC

+On the 27th of January 2026, it was announced that Uramoto will partner up with Sylvain Guintoli and Hannes Soomer in the AutoRace Ube Racing Team for the 2026 season.